u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/pages.rst

    * - arch
      - View architecture

-With `<t t-call="website.layout">` you use the Odoo default page layout with your code.
+With `<t t-call="website.layout">` you use the Thrive Bureau ERP default page layout with your code.

 .. _header_overlay: